 However, there are a couple of disadvantages too such as having to pay condo fees and having less privacy.
 Living in a condo also means you have to follow the condo’s rules, and you may not be allowed to have pets.

 Condominiums deploy security guards to address residents’ various complaints such as noise and other issues.
 This is especially crucial in condos with high occupancy.

-Meanwhile, living in a house means you have to implement your own security measures, like putting up bars and railings on doors and/or windows.
+Meanwhile, living in a house, unless you are living in a gated community, you have to implement your own security measures, like putting up bars and railings on doors and/or windows.